Must-have Inventory Planning Solution For Furniture Businesses

 Time-saving PO management

-If you use lots of suppliers, including some overseas, to keep your costs low, placing POs can be time-consuming and prone to errors.
-With Inventory Planner, you can place purchase orders directly from your buying recommendations.
-Plus, pre-set all your supplier information such as currency, minimum order quantity and payment terms so they can be automatically applied to a new purchase order, saving you hours of valuable time.
+Save time and money by placing purchase orders directly from your buying recommendations.
+Pre-set all your supplier information such as currency, minimum order quantity and payment terms so they can be automatically applied.

 "Inventory Planner analyzes your data and gives you sales forecasting and buying recommendations that you can actually trust.
 It’s incredible."